 Alchemist: Outcome of board meeting

-Dear Sir/Madam, We wish to inform you that the Board of Directors in its meeting held on 24.05.2017 has considered and approved the following: 1.Audited Financial Results (Standalone/Consolidated) of the company for the quarter / year ended on 31st March, 2017.
-A copy of the results is attached as Annexure -1.
-2.Audit Report (Standalone/Consolidated) on the Audited Financial Results for the quarter / year ended on 31st March, 2017 obtained from Statutory Auditors has also been taken on record and a copy of the same is attached as Annexure -2.
-3.Statement of Impact of Audit Qualification for the Financial ended 31st March, 2017, and a copy of the same is attached as Annexure -3.
+We wish to inform you that the Board of Directors in its meeting held on 24.05.2017 has considered and approved the following: 1.Audited Financial Results (Standalone/Consolidated) of the company for the quarter/ year ended on 31st March, 2017.
+A copy of the results is attached as Annexure -1 2.Audit Report (Standalone/Consolidated) on the Audited Financial Results for the quarter/ year ended on 31st March, 2017 obtained from Statutory Auditors has also been taken on record and a copy of the same is attached as Annexure-2.
+3.Statement of Impact of Audit Qualification for the Financial Year ended 31st March, 2017, and the copy of the same is attached as Annexure-3.
 You are requested to take the above information on your record & acknowledge the same.
 Thanking youSource : BSE